thebaldgeek/thebaldgeek.github.io/Iridium.md

 Navigation: [home](README.md)

 There is a good amount of ACARS messages being sent via the Iridium satellite constellation.
 Currently there are a few stations scattered around mainland USA and a few around Europe / UK which are seeing around 3000 messages a day.
-In Feb 2022 we just started looking at it for the first time, so all this is very new, but here are some tips to get you started.
+In Feb 2022 we just started looking at it for the first time, so all this is very new and thus a bit rough around the edges, but here are some tips to get you started.
 If you want to get technical, [this doc](https://www.icao.int/safety/acp/inactive%20working%20groups%20library/acp-wg-m-iridium-3/ird-swg03-wp05-draft%20iridium%20ams(r)s%20tech%20manual%20-%20021506.pdf) is a good read.
+Sep 2022 Iridium has picked up a LOT of interest in the past few weeks with some very interesting posts on the ACARS groups.io email list.
+Seems that a good amount of military aircaft are going to me moving from Inmarsat L-Band to Iridium.
 ### Antenna
 I started out using the RTLSDR v2 patch antenna since its only meh at Inmarsat and so I had an unused one kicking around.
 While not the best antenna for Iridium (its directional and has a SAW filter in the LNA), its not too bad and given it's price and availability, if its all you can get, then give it a go.
 I jumped on eBay and picked up an iridium dome antenna and will report back on how it goes once we get some air time with it.
 Do note that there are very few _active_ iridium antennas since transmitting up to the satellites is very common.
-That said, I have found one that I really like: HC610.
+That said, I have found one that I really like: [HC610](https://www.google.com/search?q=HC610&sourceid=chrome&ie=UTF-8).
+(There is also a passive version of this antenna, so that might be an eaiser to find buy than this active one).
 Be sure and enable the Bias-T on your SDR, or use a physical Bias-T power injector (which is what I do because I am testing a lot of different SDRs and they all are a pain to turn the bias-T on in the config file).
 ### LNA
 There are a few wide band amplifiers that cover 1.6Ghz, but the Nooelec Iridium LNA has amazing performance.
 Well worth the money and Bias-T hassels to drive this amplifier.
 ### SDR